 Why did we stop clapping?
 With the decision to stop the weekly clapping we seemingly have done what we always do with mental health concerns and that is to put them out of sight and out of mind.
 Frontline health and social care staff have faced the brunt of the coronavirus pandemic and will continue to do so.
-They will also disproportionately face the burden of the mental health problems long after the pandemic has passed.
-Throughout the height of the crisis, staff have been in coping mode but as things slow down the real difficulties will arise with many of these workers needing months, possibly years of mental health care after things settle down.
+They will also disproportionately face the burden of mental health problems long after the pandemic has passed.
+Throughout the height of the crisis, staff have been in coping mode but, as things slow down, the real difficulties will arise with many of these workers needing months, possibly years of mental health care after things settle down.

-Health workers are extremely resilient and though used to dealing with difficult and often traumatic situations, the COVID-19 crisis has presented particular risk factors which are impacting upon their mental health.
+Health workers are extremely resilient and, though used to dealing with difficult and often traumatic situations, the COVID-19 crisis has presented particular risk factors which are impacting their mental health.
 Frontline healthcare workers are at increased risk of developing symptoms of posttraumatic stress disorder (PTSD), depression and anxiety, with many struggling with insomnia.

 While providing the care communities need, many frontline staff have made the extremely difficult decision of choosing self-imposed isolation around fear of spreading the virus, making them much more susceptible to developing serious mental health problems associated with the pandemic.